The Ultimate In Birding Tours

 Classic Philippines: Days 20-22 In contrast to the frenetic bustle of Manila, Palawan has a distinctly calmer and more relaxed atmosphere, as do most of the provincial regions of the Philippines.
 Indeed, it almost seems that the island is one large friendly village.

 Unlike other islands in the Philippines, much of Palawan is still well forested, and, from a biological viewpoint, is undoubtedly one of the most fascinating areas in this diverse archipelago.
 A narrow island with a chain of mountains extending its full length, Palawan is about 400 kilometres (240 miles) long and effectively connects Borneo with the rest of the Philippines.
 In consequence, it shares many of the faunal and floral characteristics of both areas.
 This is well reflected in the island’s avifauna, for a number of birds of Malaysian origin can be found here but nowhere else in the Philippines.
-In addition, Palawan has many Philippine endemics, including over 25 species which occur only on this one island.
+In addition, Palawan has many Philippine endemics, including the best part of 30 species which occur only on this one island!

 There are many interesting birds to see on Palawan.
 The most spectacular of these is surely the strikingly beautiful Palawan Peacock-Pheasant.
 This little-known and uncommon species is extremely secretive.
 In common with the other peacock-pheasants, it has a loud, strident and somewhat discordant call, and we may hear one, but we would normally have to be very lucky to see one.
 From time to time, however, there has been a male that became habituated to humans and remarkably tame, and so we have in the past enjoyed ultra-close views of this stunning little pheasant.
 We can only hope this is also the case during our visit.